hassanrupam/SOLID_PRINCIPLE/OpenClosePrincipal/README.md

 * **_MobileBankingPaymentProcessor_**
 * **_Main_**

-The Purpose of **_IPaymentProcessor_**  is to show the solution of the violation of Open-Close Principal we saw in the __OCP_Violation__ project.
+The Purpose of **_IPaymentProcessor_**  is to show the solution of the violation of Open-Close Principle we saw in the __OCP_Violation__ project.

-To integrate the new requirements of _CryptoCurrency_ and _Mobile Banking_ Payments If we keep modifying Our previous __PaymentProcessor__ Class, then It will violate the Open-Close Principal.
+To integrate the new requirements of _CryptoCurrency_ and _Mobile Banking_ Payments If we keep modifying Our previous __PaymentProcessor__ Class, then It will violate the Open-Close Principle.

-__Open-Close Principal states__ that , Software entities (classes, modules, functions, etc.) should be open for __extension__, but closed for __modification__.
+__Open-Close Principle states__ that , Software entities (classes, modules, functions, etc.) should be open for __extension__, but closed for __modification__.
 Which means, while developing we should always think for the future extensibility.
 Classes , Modules or Functions, everything should be written in such a way so that it can be extended __without modifying__ the already tested ones.
 This ensures less cohesion on objects.

-As per implementing the new requirements, by satisfy the __Open-Close Principal__, we restructured the whole Payment Process by creating an Interface **_IPaymentProcessor_** which holds the basic method signatures for payment processing.
+As per implementing the new requirements, by satisfy the __Open-Close Principle__, we restructured the whole Payment Process by creating an Interface **_IPaymentProcessor_** which holds the basic method signatures for payment processing.
 We created the 4 separate payment Processor Class implementing the interface so each now overrides the functionalities with their own definition.